Montana/watchtower/README.md

 #### Usage

-Server list file is a CSV file that contains the Prowl group name, the Prowl hostname as well as the MySQL port, assuming your server list file is named "serverlist" <pre>cat</pre> into it
+Server list file is a CSV file that contains the Prowl group name, the Prowl hostname as well as the MySQL port, assuming your server list file is named "serverlist" ````cat```` into it

 <pre>cat serverlist.txt
 group1,test1,3306